Internet censorship in New Zealand: Support

-The DIA implemented the DCEFS with that stated intent of preventing child predators from accessing child abuse images, thereby preventing their spread as much as possible.
+The DIA implemented the DCEFS with the stated intent of preventing child predators from accessing child abuse images, thereby preventing their spread as much as possible.
 Proponents of the system tout its over one million blocks per month as evidence of its necessity as part of a multifaceted approach to combating child exploitation.

 The DIA claims the system is helpful in educating users about this type of child abuse.
 The system also prevents innocent users from accidentally accessing images of child abuse, which the DIA claims is a public expectation of the government and ISPs.

 In addition, supporters of the system argue that there is nothing inherently bad in ISPs offering internet filtering, as many ISPs offered it before the DCEFS was even built.

 Against

-Critics of the DCEFS have cited numerous problems including performance, transparency, and security concerns.
+Critics of the DCEFS have cited numerous problems, including performance, transparency, and security concerns.
 While the DIA claims that the filter will not cause issues, opponents of the system claimed that it has made major missteps, such as catching a Google-owned internet address in the filter, causing significant slowdowns.
-There are also concerns that the filter simply won't work, as it can be bypassed by commonly available technologies such as using encryption or non-HTTP based file sharing methods.
+There are also concerns that the filter simply won't work, as it can be bypassed by commonly available technologies, such as using encryption or non-HTTP based file sharing methods.

-Civil rights groups, such as TechLibertyNZ have criticized the system for its lack of transparency due to their refusal to release the list of what is being banned, as well as what they view as a purposefully hidden launch of the system.
+Civil rights groups, such as TechLibertyNZ have criticised the system for its lack of transparency due to their refusal to release the list of what is being banned, as well as what they view as a purposefully hidden launch of the system.
 TechLibertyNZ claims that the government could secretly add other sites they want to restrict to the hidden list.

-Finally, there are concerns over the security of such a system, mainly due to its use of the trust-based BGP protocol.
+There are concerns over the security of such a system, mainly due to its use of the trust-based BGP protocol.
 If someone got access to the system, they could redirect any internet traffic in between New Zealand ISPs.
 The DIA argues this is not a vulnerability unique to the DCEFS and that their security is industry standard.